martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## Returning from functions

-Single-exit functions are preferred.
+Single-exit functions are preferred which contain a single return statement.
 Use early-outs only if they are located immediately after the beginning of the function.

 Example: